 How to Calculate Interest on the Amortization Table?

 The interest portion reflected in the amortization table is calculated by multiplying the outstanding opening principal by the monthly rate of interest.
 The monthly rate of interest can be calculated by dividing the yearly rate of interest by twelve.
 The outstanding principal is always mentioned in the amortization schedule.
 As the exceptional principal keeps on decreasing with each monthly repayment, the interest portion will also fall.

 - Interest Rate = 12% P.A.

 The amortization for the above loans looks like below.

 The amount of EMI payable per month is $4,614, and the tenure of the loan is 24 months.

 4.9 (927 ratings) 16 Courses | 15+ Projects | 90+ Hours | Full Lifetime Access | Certificate of Completion

 What does the Amortization Table Show?

-An table as presented above shows the following particulars.
+A table, as presented above, shows the following particulars.